Nick Sakiewicz

-Nicolaus "Nick" Sakiewicz (/səˈkævɪtʃ/ sə-KAV-itch; born January 14, 1961) is currently Chief Business Officer of the Arizona Coyotes of the National Hockey League.
-From January 7, 2016 until February 23, 2022, he was the commissioner of the National Lacrosse League.
+Nicolaus Sakiewicz (/səˈkævɪtʃ/ sə-KAV-itch; born January 14, 1961) is the former chief business officer of the Arizona Coyotes of the National Hockey League.
+From January 7, 2016, until February 23, 2022, he was the commissioner of the National Lacrosse League.

 Previously, Sakiewicz was a founder, operating partner and CEO of the Philadelphia Union and a former professional soccer goalkeeper.
 He is a 21-year veteran of Major League Soccer and was part of a small group of people that started the League in 1995.

-Until October 2015, Sakiewicz served as the CEO and Operating Partner of Keystone Sports & Entertainment, LLC, the ownership group of the Philadelphia Union.
+Until October 2015, Sakiewicz was the CEO and Operating Partner of Keystone Sports & Entertainment, LLC, the ownership group of the Philadelphia Union.
 He played in both the Major Indoor Soccer League and American Professional Soccer League and coached at the youth and college levels.
+Sakiewicz has been the CEO of Hartford Athletic, a USL-Championship professional soccer club.

 Early life and playing career

 Sakiewicz, the son of a Polish immigrant father and mother, attended the University of New Haven where he played on the school's NCAA Division II soccer team from 1979 to 1982.
 He was a 1981, 1982 and 1983 All New England and 1982 Division II Second Team All American goalkeeper.
 After graduating from New Haven, he moved to Europe where he played in FC Nantes as a developmental player.
 He also spent a short time with Belenenses of Portugal in 1984.
-He returned to the United States and played for the New York Arrows of the Major Indoor Soccer League during the 1983-1984 season.
+He returned to the United States and played for the New York Arrows of the Major Indoor Soccer League during the 1983–1984 season.
 He spent an extended hiatus from the professional game after a serious leg injury and pursued business opportunities, continuing with the game by coaching and playing at the amateur level.
 In 1990, he returned to the professional game for one season with the Tampa Bay Rowdies of the American Professional Soccer League.

 Following his retirement as a player, Sakiewicz coached youth soccer in Florida and was an assistant coach with the College of Boca Raton.

 In the late 1980s, Sakiewicz was a co-owner of the South Florida-based Ezell-Titterton Inc.